Cost & Return On Investment For Bartending School

 Most establishments want someone who has first-hand experience working with customers, making drinks, managing a bar, and taking care of guests.
 But that doesn't mean that going to school is a waste of time and money.
 There are many skills, recipes, and techniques you'll discover that you might not have been able to acquire otherwise.
 These include:

 Ultimately, the decision to get your certification will fall on your prior experience and passion.
-If you do not have any previous knowledge about bartending, then going to school will be advantageous.
+If you do not have any previous knowledge about bartending, going to school will be advantageous.
 It can also add a layer of professionalism to your resume that will benefit you as you apply to higher-paying, more esteemed positions in the future.
 This is especially useful for anyone who wants to work in high-end establishments or even own their bar someday.